demo-attachment-222-Group-29

 The Agency for Mobility and EU Programmes (AMEUP) recognises the importance of ensuring digital accessibility for all users, with particular emphasis on easier access to public services and information for persons with disabilities, applying, as far as possible, Directive (EU) 2016/2102 of the European Parliament and of the Council of 26 October 2016 on the accessibility of the websites and mobile applications of public sector bodies.

-The AMEUP continuously improves user experience by applying relevant accessibility standards according to the Web Content Accessibility Guidance and Standardisation (WCAG 2.1) of the World Wide Web Consortium’s (W3C) Web Accessibility Initiative (WAI), an organisation that addresses network technologies standardisation.
+The AMEUP continuously improves user experience by applying relevant accessibility standards in accordance with the Web Content Accessibility Guidance and Standardisation (WCAG 2.1) of the World Wide Web Consortium’s (W3C) Web Accessibility Initiative (WAI), an organisation that addresses network technologies standardisation.

 Degree of compliance